-PLASTICS Priority area(s) Key focus should be on delivering 52 weeks Outpatient Assessment and 104 weeks treatment recovery milestones to be achieved by 30 June 2023 and maintained throughout 2023/2 moving to 36 weeks RTT standards by March 2024 Plastic Surgery - SBUHB Baseline Describe the baseline as of April 2023 from which you will be working Current performance position at M7: forecast to achieve the 52 weeks target for the out-patient by December 2022: not forecast to achieve the 104 weeks target (projecting circa 700 breaches in March 2023).
-Overter 1 · Quarter 1 : Delivery milestance will be agreed with SDUUD to achieve contract levels in the first instance, and to treat the backles of national weiting more than Milestones Delivery milestones will be agreed with SBUHB to achieve contract levels in the first instance, and to treat the backlog of patients waiting more than Actions 104 weeks with a trajectory to achieve the RTT standard of 36 weeks.
+PLASTICS Priority area(s) Key focus should be on delivering 52 weeks Outpatient Assessment and 104 weeks treatment recovery milestones to be achieved by 30 June 2023 and maintained throughout 2023/24 moving to 36 weeks RTT standards by March 2024 Plastic Surgery - SBUHB Baseline Describe the baseline as of April 2023 from which you will be working Current performance position at M7: forecast to achieve the 52 weeks target for the out-patient by December 2022: not forecast to achieve the 104 weeks target (projecting circa 700 breaches in March 2023).
+Quarter 1 : Milestones Delivery milestones will be agreed with SBUHB to achieve contract levels in the first instance, and to treat the backlog of patients waiting more than 104 weeks with a trajectory to achieve the RTT standard of 36 weeks.
 Actions To monitor the agreed delivery plan and impact on waiting times To monitor the capacity plans to return to, and exceed, pre-covid levels in order to reduce the backlog.
-To monitor process efficiency measures (such as follow-up rates, treatment rates and validation).
-Quarter 2: Milestones See quarter 1.
+0 To monitor process efficiency measures (such as follow-up rates, treatment rates and validation).
+Quarter 2: Con munition 1 Milestones See quarter 1.
 Actions See quarter 1.
-Quarter 3: Milestones See guarter 1.
+Quarter 3: Milestones Con quarter 1 Actions See quarter 1.
+See quarter 1.
+Quarter 4: See quarter 1.
+Milestones See quarter 1.
 Actions See quarter 1.
-Quarter 4: Milestones See quarter 1.
-Actions See quarter 1.
+Actions Joe quarter 1.
 Risks Risks to delivery (such as theatre staff recruitment and retention) will be monitored.
 Where delivery of the agreed plan and milestones is at risk, mitigating commissioning options will be explored (such as review of outsourcing opportunities).
-Outcomes The monitoring process will include ensuring there is regular review and communication with patients on the waiting list.
+The grant of the control of the cont Outcomes The monitoring process will include ensuring there is regular review and communication with patients on the waiting list.
 Alignment with workforce plans Workforce plans are the responsibility of the provider health board.
 As part of monitoring delivery, underlying capacity plans will also be monitored.
-Alignment with financial plans The delivery plan will be agreed in the context of the resources in the WHSSC ICP 2023-26. /77 76/
+Alignment with financial plans The delivery plan will be agreed in the context of the resources in the WHSSC ICP 2023-26.